hectorcorrea/solr-for-newbies/tutorial.md

 Notice how the number of documents found is greater than zero (e.g. `"numFound":1000`)

 **Note for Windows users:** Unfortunately the `post` utility that comes out the box with Solr only works for Linux and Mac.
-However, there is another `post` utility buried under the `exampledocs` folder that we can use in Windows.
+However, there is another `post` utility buried under the `exampledocs` folder in Solr that we can use in Windows.
 Here is what you'll need to to:

 ```
 > cd C:\Users\you\solr-7.4.0\examples\exampledocs